SadorDev/CodeWars-Kata/README.md

   -Your basket is now full: At this point, your basket (the collection you've been adding numbers to) is complete.
 It contains all numbers from a to b, inclusive.

-### Kata 8

-So I learned about the `Math.min Math.max`methods which returns the largest of the numbers given as input parameters